 - Web Design for Everybody Capstone

-In the online course offering of Harvard you can find really cool stuff and materials which are actually official Harvard University courses – every of them has a unique course-code as on-campus courses have, so you can tell that you actually study at Harvard. 🙂
+In the online course offering of Harvard, you can find really cool stuff and materials which are actually official Harvard University courses – every one of them has a unique course-code as on-campus courses have, so you can tell that you actually study at Harvard. 🙂

 The Harvard online courses normally durates for 5 months (a semester), and there are fixed dates for registration.